kneetu/AI-ML/capstone/README.md

 **Error In the Model**:  State is not available for any of the future jobs, so it should have been removed from the data set.
 Same applies to time_start, time_end etc. All these columns should be dropped before applying the models on it.

 #### Next steps

 **Code cleanup**
-Due to teh first attempt exploring teh dataset, there are quite a lot of repetion of code.
+Due to the first attempt exploring the dataset, there are quite a lot of repetion of code.
 The data cleanup/Exploration and prep part should be cleaned up.

-**MOdel Improvement**
+**Model Improvement**
 - adjust false-positives, false-negatives as per the problem
 - Add Random Forest and XGBoost to the list of models to compare performance and try again
 - Remove the first logistic regression, as this is causing rest of the models to work against a linearly biased model's results